-"...the first difficulty was to persuade these Mallams that the thing was worth doing.
+...the first difficulty was to persuade these Mallams that the thing was worth doing.
 The influence of Islam produces an extremely serious-minded type of person.
 The art of writing moreover, being intimately connected in his mind with his religion, is not to be treated lightly.
-Since the religious revival at the beginning of the (19th) century, nearly all the original work produced by Northern Nigerian authors has been either purely religious or written with a strong religious motive.
-Most of it was written in Arabic, which, like Latin in Medieval Europe, was considered a more worthy medium of any work of importance than the mother tongue. " (East, 1936 p.
-350).
+Since the religious revival at the beginning of the (19th) century, nearly all the original work produced by Northern Nigerian authors have been either purely religious or written with a strong religious motive.
+Most of it was written in Arabic, which, like Latin in Medieval Europe, was considered a moreworthy medium of any work of importance than the mother tongue.
+(East 1936: 350).